Localized Multiple Kernel Learning---A Convex Approach: Optimization Algorithms

 We defer the detailed proof to Supplemental Material \ref{supp:proof_pontil} due to lack of space.
 To apply Proposition \ref{prop:mixture-update} for updating $\beta_{jm}$, we need to compute the norm of $w_j^{(m)}$, and this can be accomplished by the following representation of $w_j^{(m)}$ given fixed $\beta_{jm}$: (cf. Supplemental Material \ref{supp:partial_dual})

 The prediction function is then derived by plugging the above representation into Eq. \eqref{decision-function}.

 The resulting optimization algorithm for CLMKL is shown in Algorithm~\ref{algorithm:wrapper}.
 The algorithm alternates between solving an SVM subproblem for fixed kernel weights (Line 4) and updating the kernel weights in a closed-form manner (Line 6).
+To improve the efficiency, we start with a crude precision and gradually improve the precision of solving the SVM subproblem.
 The proposed optimization approach can potentially be extended to an interleaved algorithm where the optimization of the MKL step is directly integrated into the SVM solver.
-Such a strategy can increase the computational efficiency by up to 1-2 orders of magnitude (cf.~\citep{sonnenburg2006large} Figure 7 in \cite{kloft2011lp}).
+Such a strategy can increase the computational efficiency by up to 1-2 orders of magnitude (cf.~\citep{sonnenburg2006large} Figure 7 in \citet{kloft2011lp}).
+The requirement to compute the kernel $\tilde{k}$ at each iteration can be further relaxed by updating only some randomly selected kernel elements.

 An alternative strategy would be to directly optimize \eqref{thm:soft-complete-dual} (without the need of a two-step wrapper approach).
-Such an approach has been presented in \cite{sun2010multiple} in the context of $\ell_p$-norm MKL.
+Such an approach has been presented in \citet{sun2010multiple} in the context of $\ell_p$-norm MKL.